pooja-singh-appscan/appscan-bamboo-plugin/README.md

    - **Extra Field**: If your app requires a third credential, enter it in this field.

    - **Presence**: If your app is not on the internet, select your AppScan Presence from the list.
-Information about creating an AppScan Presence is available here.
+Information about creating an AppScan Presence is available [here](https://help.hcltechsw.com/appscan/ASoC/asp_scanning.html).

    - **Scan File**: If you have an AppScan Standard scan file, enter its full path and file name in this field.
-To learn more about AppScan Standard scan files, see this topic.
+To learn more about AppScan Standard scan files, see [this topic](https://help.hcltechsw.com/appscan/ASoC/asd_AppScanStandard.html).

  8. **Email Notification**: Select this checkbox to receive an email when the security analysis is complete.
 The email will be sent to the email address associated with the selected credentials.

  9. **Suspend job until security analysis completes**: If selected, the task will pause until security analysis has completed and the results have been retrieved from the service.
-If unselected, the job will continue once the scan has been submitted to th e analysis service.
+If unselected, the job will continue once the scan has been submitted to the analysis service.

  10. **Configure Build Failure Criteria**: Select this checkbox to specify conditions that will cause the build to fail based on results of the security test.
       - **Fail build for non-compliance with application policies**: Select this option to fail the build if any security issues are found that are out of compliance with the policies of the selected application.